-There are other colorful actors like Ayah, Sikh Zoo attendant, etc in the story too.
+There are other colourful actors like Ayah, Sikh Zoo attendant, etc in the story too.
 It is through them that she explains various sentiments associated with Partition.

 The narrative is brilliant.
 At times it’s emotional, but funny also.
 So do read it!

 Saadat Hasan Manto is the most famous Colonial Indian writer and playwright.
 He was born in Ludhiana, Punjab.
 Though originally, he is a Pakistani writer.
 Yet his book is simply scintillating.

 This book is not a single-chain narrative.
 It is rather made up of many short stories together.
 These stories are real and not wholly superficial.
 Though some have a tinge of fiction, they aren’t entirely untrue.

 Some stories are extremely short in length.
 Yet the context of stories is in pre and post-partition times.

 Manto traces how pre-partition Bombay and Amritsar looked like.
 Thus through myriad characters, he portrays the partition quite vividly.

 Obviously, it doesn’t follow a storyline, yet the account is vivid.
 Also, the main stories were in Urdu.